dvbuntu/barm/notes.md

 Meeting with Xueying.
 Clarification on need to specify bayesian posterior for full ensemble.
 Then I can show that conditioning on N-1 nets is equivalent to using the residual.
 Follow the description/explanation laid out in BART.

 More explicitly state that $P(w_j|M_j)$ is flat.
 This technically causes issues b/c it doesn't integrate to 1 on a continuous spectrum, but in practice, it's not a big deal.
 As a practical matter, one could specify a normal with 0 mean and very large variance.
-But still, should be metnioned.
+But still, should be mentioned.
 Or maybe a normal distribution on weights is a good idea?

 $P(w_j|M_j) \times P(M_j)